-In response to the continuous growth of operation scale and risks related to the trade war, the Board of Directors approved the establishment of a second production base in Vietnam on October 17, 2019, which is expected to start production in the second quarter of 2020.
+In response to the continuous growth of operation scale and risks related to the trade war, the Board of Directors approved the establishment of a second production base in Vietnam on October 17, 2019, and brought into production in the fourth quarter of 2020.
 The Group also started integrating local resources to form a Vietnamese operation team based on the successful experience of China to meet local manpower needs and policies.
 The Vietnamese production base will help the Group increase order capacity and productivity, disperse geopolitical risks, and reduce the proportion of management and production costs, thus enabling the expansion of operation scale and enhancement of overall competitiveness, while still limiting the risks thereof.